COMPETITIVE GOVERNANCE

 The Transportation Sector is established.

-The purpose of the Transportation Sector is to regulate transportation infrastructure.
+The purpose of the Transportation Sector is to regulate transportation infrastructure and related matters.

 Roads that were previously open to the public must be owned by a public corporation where citizens may buy stock, share profits, and have voting rights.

-The Transportation Sector's Rating System must create a Rating Floor regarding common traffic laws and signage, among other issues relating to the proper road system management.
+The Transportation Sector's Rating System must establish a Rating Floor for common traffic laws and signage, as well as other issues related to proper road system management.

-The Transportation Sector Board must create a standard anonymous transponder payment system but without control over prices.
+The Transportation Sector Board must create a standardized, anonymous transponder payment system.
+The public road corporation sets its prices.

-Roads that were previously open to the public must remain open to the public, subject to Sector 28 and Sector 30 regulations.
+Roads previously open to the public must remain open to the public, subject to Sector 28 and Sector 30 regulations.

 Sector 29.
 Media and Communications